 The SKA, like the E-ELT, is seen as an outstanding medium-term project by virtue of its scientific potential and scope.
-The SKA project (Figure 9) envisages an aperture synthesis radio telescope achieving a sensitivity 50 times that of upgraded existing radio arrays and survey speeds 10 000 times faster.
-The frequency coverage will extend from ~ 70 MHz-25 GHz and will be attained in three phases: Phase 1 will be the initial deployment (15-20%) of the array at mid-band frequencies (100 MHz-10 GHz); Phase 2 will be the full collecting area at low to mid-band frequencies (~ 70 MHz-10 GHz); Phase 3 entails the implementation of higher frequencies up to ~ 25 GHz and is beyond the timeline of the current Roadmap exercise (see below).
-This broad coverage includes some frequencies that are not specifically protected for radio astronomy, but are actively used for commercial and other applications.
-The interference from these terrestrial sources with those from astronomical objects represents a special challenge and requires the SKA to be located in a remote area of the world; short-listed sites are in western Australia and southern Africa.
-There will be a central concentration of antennas, with remote groups of antennas located at distances up to at least 3000 km from the core and connected to the central data processor via a wide-area fibre network.
+The SKA project (Figure 9) envisages an aperture synthesis radio telescope achieving a sensitivity 50 times that of upgraded existing radio arrays and survey speeds 10000 times faster.
+The frequency coverage will extend from ~70 MHz to 25 GHz and will be attained in three phases: Phase 1 will be the initial deployment (15-20%) of the array at mid-band frequencies (100MHz-10GHz); Phase 2 will be the full collecting area at low to mid-band frequencies (~70 MHz-10 GHz); Phase 3 entails the implementation of higher frequencies up to ~25 GHz and is beyond the timeline of the current Roadmap exercise (see below).
+This broad coverage includes some frequencies that are not specifically protected for radio astronomy but actively used for commercial and other applications.
+The interference from these terrestrial sources with those from astronomical objects represents a special challenge and requires the SKA to be located in a remote area of the world; short-listed sites are Western Australia and Southern Africa.
+There will be a central condensation of antennas, with remote groups of antennas located at distances up to at least 3000 km from the core and connected to the central data processor via a wide-area fibre network.
 Constituent technologies include phased arrays and dish reflectors used in various combinations across the operating frequency band.

-Scientific Discovery Potential.
-The SKA has the natural advantage of a synthesis radio telescope in that it will be able to deliver science in a phased manner.
-SKA Phase 1 will conservatively comprise a few hundred small (~ 15 m diameter) dishes, each with a wide-band (0.5-10 GHz) single-pixel feed, yielding more than ten times the sensitivity of the Extended VLA (EVLA), along-side a 100-500 MHz sparse aperture array, which will be more than ten times as sensitive as LOFAR.
+Scientific discovery potential The SKA has the natural advantage of a synthesis radio telescope in that it will be able to deliver science in a phased manner.
+SKA Phase 1 will conservatively comprise a few hundred small (~15m diameter) dishes, each with a wide-band (0.5-10 GHz) single-pixel feed, yielding more than 10-times the sensitivity of the EVLA, alongside a 100-500 MHz sparse aperture array, which will be more than 10-times as sensitive as LOFAR.
 If, as is hoped, phased-array feed and dense aperture technologies have matured, their inclusion in Phase 1 will transform its mapping speed.

-SKA Phase 2 will eventually deliver the additional order of magnitude increase in sensitivity and significantly greater surveying speed to obtain the full, transformational science capability that maps very well onto the principal Science Vision scientific goals.
+SKA Phase 2 will eventually deliver the additional order of magnitude increase in sensitivity and significantly greater surveying speed to obtain the full, transformational science capability which maps very well onto the Science Vision principal scientific goals.
 As of now, the three principal topics are:

 Do we understand the extremes of the Universe?
-The SKA will have a unique capability to map hydrogen emission in a wide variety of environments at a huge range of redshifts, and free from dust obscuration.
-With its extremely large field of view, the SKA will allow effective surveying and identification of galaxies over a large cosmic volume, and provide the three-dimensional data required for studies of baryonic acoustic oscillations as a function of redshift.
-This information can be used to constrain the equation of state of dark energy.
-The SKA will make direct imaging of the high redshift intergalactic medium (IGM) possible at the epoch of reionisation as the IGM is progressively ionised by the first stars and galaxies.
-The SKA will also be a unique tool for testing the laws of physics in extreme conditions, in particular in the strong gravity fields of pulsars and black holes, using the SKA as a timing array for cosmic gravitationalwave emission, or for timing pulsars orbiting black holes.
+The SKA will have a unique capability to map the hydrogen emission in a wide variety of environments, at a huge range of redshifts, and free from dust obscuration.
+With its extremely large field of view, the SKA will allow effective surveying and identification of galaxies over a large cosmic volume, and provide the 3-dimensional data required for studies of baryonic acoustic oscillations as a function of redshift.
+This information can be used to constrain the equation of state of Dark Energy.
+The SKA will make possible the direct imaging of the high redshift intergalactic medium at the epoch of reionisation as it is progressively ionized by the first stars and galaxies.
+The SKA will also be a unique tool to assess the laws of physics in extreme conditions, in particular in strong gravity fields using pulsars and black holes, using the SKA as a timing array for cosmic gravitational wave emission, or for timing pulsars orbiting black holes.